Social Work MSW

 We are committed to providing equality of opportunity through the best possible level of support to students.
 Any disability or medical condition requiring additional support should be disclosed on the application to ensure ENU can provide student-centred support.

-There will be an individual selection interview.
-Competition for places varies from year-to-year and achievement of the typical minimum entry requirements does not always guarantee shortlisting for interview or a place on the course.
+Competition for places varies from year-to-year and achievement of the typical minimum entry requirements does not always guarantee shortlisting or a place on the course.

 Admission to the Programme is dependent upon a satisfactory Protecting Vulnerable Groups Scheme (PVG) Check.
-This will be sent to you prior to interview and will be conducted on the interview day.
 The cost of the PVG check will be paid by the University.

 Additional Information